 This potential has created a sense of urgency around voice technologies.
 However, the top barrier for a company in rolling out a voice app involves buy-in from other areas of the organization.
 Additionally, different companies have different parts of the organization that spearhead efforts: The IT department tops the list, according to 65% of respondents.
 Business operations and services followed, at 23%, trailed by advertisers (21%) and design and creative services (21%).
 Even accounting/finance (15%), sales (14%), and HR (10%) have bubbled up.

 Just like with mobile, time is of the essence.
-“For the companies that have implemented voice services, the vast majority—76%—report that they are finding voice to be a differentiator,” Besik told CMO by Adobe.
+“For the companies that have implemented voice services, the vast majority—76%—report that they are finding voice to be a differentiator,” Besik told CMO.com.
 “This finding validates that companies need to be taking a strategic approach to voice and move quickly because it can help place them ahead of the competition.”